jamespcole/orvibo/README.md

    device.on = not device.on
    device.on = not device.on
    device.on = not device.on

+   # You also may stop using connection anytime
+   # device.keep_connection = False
+except socket.error:
+   # Reset connection to device
+   device.keep_connection = True
 finally:
    # Ask device to close connection.
    device.close()